 FAQs

-A SaaS help center is a self-service portal where users can find answers to common questions, access guides, and troubleshoot issues without needing direct or agent support.
+A SaaS help center is a customer self-service portal where users can find answers to common questions, access guides, and troubleshoot issues without needing direct or agent support.

 It often includes a searchable knowledge base, FAQs, tutorials, and how-to videos.